analyticspot/anx-ml/README.md

 # ExecutorService

-The `DataGraph` methods like `transform`, `trainTransform` that execute the DAG an argument of type `ExecutorService`.
-All `DataTransform` methods that are called by the graph execution and guaranteed to be run on a thread managed by this `ExecutorService`.
+The `DataGraph` methods like `transform`, `trainTransform` that execute the DAG accept an argument of type `ExecutorService`.
+All `DataTransform` methods that are called by the graph execution are guaranteed to be run on a thread managed by this `ExecutorService`.
 In addition, the `ExecutorService` is passed to the `transform` and `trainTransform` methods of each `DataTransform` in the DAG.
-Thus, if the transform is going to some computationally expensive work in a single thread they can simply run their computation directly in the method and ignore the `ExecutorService`.
+Thus, if the transform is going to perform some computationally expensive work in a single thread they can simply run their computation directly in the method and ignore the `ExecutorService`.
 However, computations that can be parallelized are free to submit work to the `ExecutorService`.

-Since this is the same `ExecutorService` that manages the execution of the `DataGraph` the submitted work will be interleaved with the work of other `DataTransform` instance in the same `DataGraph`.
+Since this is the same `ExecutorService` that manages the execution of the `DataGraph` the submitted work will be interleaved with the work of other `DataTransform` instances in the same `DataGraph`.
 This allows us to do things like create one thread per CPU and use that thread pool for all computationally expensive work parallelizing not only the execution of individual transforms but also the work done by all transforms that can execute concurrently (those transforms that have had their inputs computed).

 # Output Interceptors